DASISH/TERESAH/README.md

     sudo apt-get install php5
     sudo apt-get install mysql-server

-Last line will ask you to set a password at some point, please remind it or use "root" as password, so you wont need to change any configuration file on your local machine.
+Last line will ask you to set a password at some point, **please remind it or use "root" as password**, so you wont need to change any configuration file on your local machine.

 **If you need to access this machine from outside, install ssh**